Status: Revised Effective Date: 03/17/2024

 - Repeated diagnostic testing of the same anatomic area by different providers for the same member over a short period of time

 In general, repeated therapeutic intervention in the same anatomic area is considered appropriate when the prior intervention proved effective or beneficial and the expected duration of relief has lapsed.
 A repeat intervention requested prior to the expected duration of relief is not appropriate unless it can be confirmed that the prior intervention was never administered.
+Requests for on-going services may depend on completion of previously authorized services in situations where a patient’s response to authorized services is relevant to a determination of clinical appropriateness.

-These tests can identify fetuses at increased risk for these conditions but cannot definitively diagnose, confirm, or exclude them.
+These tests can identify pregnancies at increased risk for these conditions but cannot definitively diagnose, confirm, or exclude them.
 Screening tests that show increased risk should be confirmed by diagnostic testing prior to any intervention.

 For testing associated with reproduction, see Carrier Screening in the Prenatal Setting guideline.